imclab/ham/README.md

 According to
-[CEPT TR 61-01](http://www.erodocdb.dk/Docs/doc98/official/pdf/TR6101.PDF) page 6, HAMs with a CEPT radio amateur licence (Full, with or without Morse) are to prefix their callsign with PA/ when transmitting from the Netherlands.
+[CEPT TR 61-01](http://www.erodocdb.dk/Docs/doc98/official/pdf/TR6101.PDF) page 6, HAMs with a CEPT radio amateur licence (Full, with or without Morse) are to prefix their callsign with `PA/` when transmitting from the Netherlands.
+Holders of a CEPT Novice License are to prefix their callsign with `PD/`, local license equivalent class would be "N".

 # About